Bethany McGlyn

 Biography

-Bethany McGlyn is a third-year PhD candidate and Jefferson Scholars Foundation Fellow studying craft labor and material culture in early America and the Atlantic World.
+Bethany McGlyn is a fourth-year PhD candidate and Jefferson Scholars Foundation Fellow studying craft labor and material culture in early America and the Atlantic World.
 Her dissertation is entitled "'Work and Be Happy': Craft, Slavery, and Freedom in Pennsylvania, 1783-1840."
+In Fall 2024, Bethany is working with the University's fine and decorative arts collection as the Jefferson Scholars Foundation Public History Fellow.
+In Spring and Summer 2025, she will be a dissertation fellow in residence at the Winterthur Museum and Library and the Historical Society of Pennsylvania.

 Publications